maximilionus/telemonitor/README.md

 ## Main Information
 Telemonitor is a telegram bot based on [aiogram](https://github.com/aiogram/aiogram) for system monitoring.
-Bot is currently in progress of development, so new features will probably be `added`/`changed`/`deprecated`.
+Bot is currently in progress of development, so features can be `added`/`changed`/`deprecated`.

 ## Features